-Legend: XXX Part number or part number code Υ Year code (last digit of calendar year) YY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01') NNN Alphanumeric traceability code (2 characters for small packages) (e3) Pb-free JEDEC [®] designator for Matte Tin (Sn)

-Note: For very small packages with no room for the Pb-free JEDEC[®] designator a3, the marking will only appear on the outer carton or reel label.

-In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line, thus limiting the number of available characters for customer-specific information.
+Legend : XXX Y YY WW NNN @3 Part number or part number code) Year code (last digit of calendar year) Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code (2 characters for small packages) Pb-free JEDEC [®] designator for Matte Tin (Sn) Note: - mall packages with no room for the Pb-free JEDEC [®] designator narking will only appear on the outer carton or reel label.
+Note: be carrie nt the full Microchip part number cannot be marked on one line, it will d over to the next line, thus limiting the number of available s for customer-specific information.